Tais993/Tais993/README.md

 - export current inventory into csv file
 - some more settings

-My first "big" project, something I'm still proud of to this day.
+My first "big" project, so yeah that explains the code's quality.

 I'd love to remake it, a fun project.